16 Most Common Stainless Steel Grades [Explained]

 LDX2101 has a useful combination of high strength and corrosion resistance.
 Since it contains low nickel content and almost no molybdenum, it is a cost-efficient alternative to 304 or 316 grade stainless steel.

-LDX2101’s corrosion resistance is comparable to 316L and superior to 304L grade.
-Furthermore, it possesses higher chloride stress-corrosion cracking resistance as well as greater strength than standard 300 series stainless steel.
+LDX2101 offers corrosion resistance similar to 316L and better than 304L.
+It also has higher resistance to chloride stress-corrosion cracking and greater strength than standard 300-series stainless steel.

 Due to its unique and incredible characteristics, it is used in all structural and pressure applications that require good corrosion resistance and high strength at an economical cost.
 For example, this alloy is extensively used to construct wastewater handling systems and biodiesel and ethanol plants.